Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 What I really wanted to show you was how to share an App Group `UserDefaults` between the container app and the extension, and then use `CFNotification` to message between them.
 This covers many cases and it also encourages an uncoupled communication design.

 The docs indicate that using `UserDefaults` invoked with `suiteNamed:` in a shared App Group container is supported, and we have an App Group, and I have seen it work in some OS versions.
-But, after a bit of time examining my results with those `UserDefaults` across different betas and current OS versions, I have the feeling that how it's "supposed" to work is in flux right now, and I suspect I'd be sharing code with a very short expiration date.
+But, after a bit of time examining my results with those `UserDefaults` across different betas and current OS versions, I have the feeling that how it's "supposed" to work is in flux right now, and I suspect I could be sharing code with a very short expiration date.

 **Then** I thought I'd show you some simple XPC instead, but it currently raises the same "is this supposed to be like this?" questions as `UserDefaults`.
 Well, this is a new way of distributing these extensions, so we can expect some bumps and changes.

 Anyway.
-Let us not chase waterfalls; let us stick to the rivers and the lakes that we're used to, and only use `CFNotification` for now.
-I think I'll come back and revise this to include sharing data once Ventura has settled down.
+Let us not chase waterfalls; we'll only use `CFNotification` for now.
+I think I'll come back and revise this to include sharing data once Ventura has settled down into later betas.

 ## Notifications (and Logger)